-- Interpret the underlying asset as the total value of the firm. - The option pricing methodology can be applied to pricing corporate securities. - Assume: - A firm can finance payouts by the sale of assets. - If a promised payment to an obligation other than stock is missed, the claim holders take ownership of the firm and the stockholders get nothing.
+- Interpret the underlying asset as the total value of the firm. - The option pricing methodology can be applied to pricing corporate securities. - The result is called the structural model. - Assumptions: - A firm can finance payouts by the sale of assets. - If a promised payment to an obligation other than stock is missed, the claim holders take ownership of the firm and the stockholders get nothing.